dmanzanoa/ar-object-rendering/README.md

 ## Customising camera parameters
 The camera parameters are encapsulated in the `CameraParams` dataclass.
 You can adapt the renderer to other cameras by changing focal length, sensor size, camera height or ground distance.
 See `ar_render.py` for details.

-## Background
-This code originates from an assignment about augmented reality object rendering.
-The task required computing the scale of an object in an image given its real height and camera geometry, and rendering it at two different positions on the ground plane【576728121702493†L37-L76】.
-This repository generalises the solution into reusable Python modules with a clean command-line interface, making it suitable for portfolio presentation.

-## License
-This project is provided for educational and portfolio purposes.